 Mountains, beaches, geysers, lakes and wine country.
 New Zealand has it all, no wonder that its high on many peoples’ bucket lists.
 Compact enough to discover in a couple of weeks but diverse enough to keep you there for months, there’s little you’ll go wanting for here, especially with some of the world’s finest luxury lodges and hotels.
-What’s more, you can play your part in helping conserve native sea birds in the North Island or penguins in the South Island.
+What’s more, you can make your luxury family vacation meaningful and play your part in helping conserve native sea birds in the North Island or penguins in the South Island.

 You and your family will leave New Zealand with a treasure trove of memories, and the knowledge that you have helped secure the future of New Zealand’s iconic bird life.